Claude Code Plugins

 Do NOT consult before official docs - labs/docs/ is always more authoritative!

-# Search specific tiers
+# Search superstitions

 grep -r "Cell.*handler" community-docs/superstitions/